bashuser30/dl-distro/README.md

 ### Downloading an OS Image

-To download an OS image, you need to provide a distribution name.
-This will prompt you with menus for further choices if need be:
+Provide a distribution name to download an OS image.
+This will prompt you with additional choice menus, if necessary.

 ```
 dl-distro arch